 - Area Two Locations: Ventura County & Central Coast – includes but is not limited to Camarillo, Simi Valley, Santa Barbara, Goleta, Santa Maria, Agoura Hills, Westlake Village, Oak Park, Carpinteria, Moorpark, Oxnard, Ventura, Santa Paula

-- Area Three Locations: Central Valley – includes but is not limited to Bakersfield and Visalia
+- Area Three Locations: Central Valley – includes but is not limited to Bakersfield, Visalia and Fresno

 - Area Four Locations: Santa Clarita & Antelope Valley – includes but is not limited to Newhall, Stevenson Ranch, Palmdale, Lancaster, Valencia, Canyon Country, Rosamond, Leona Valley

-- Area Five Locations: 210 Corridor – includes but is not limited to La Canada, Tujunga, Pasadena, Burbank, Valley Village, Lake Balboa, Sun Valley, Claremont, Hacienda Heights, Glendora, Sierra Madre, La Verne, West Covina
+- Area Five Locations: 210 Corridor – includes but is not limited to La Canada, Tujunga, Pasadena, Burbank, Valley Village, Lake Balboa, Sun Valley, Claremont, Hacienda Heights, Glendora, Sierra Madre, La Verne, West Covina, Pomona, Temple City

 - Area Six Locations: South Orange County – includes but is not limited to Irvine, Laguna Hills, Newport Beach, San Clemente, Costa Mesa, Tustin, Mission Viejo, Corona Del Mar